Ryan Bodenstein Email & Phone Number

 Beam Optics Expert For The Myrrha Project

 I was the Beam Optics Expert in the MINERVA Design and Build Institute for the MYRRHA Project at SCK CEN (Belgian Nuclear Research Centre).I was responsible for the beamline and optics design for the various target facilities, including proton beam transport and rastering to the ISOL target, a fusion target, and various dumps.
-I also worked extensively in.
+I also worked extensively in the MEBT region of the machine, and overall layout of the facility.
+This work involved close collaboration with external partners.

 Project Associate